noahehall/theBookOfNoah/databases/_redis.md

     + use negative values to remove the last X items
     + returns # of items removed
 ### sets
-  - srem colors red #remote item red from colors
+  - srem colors red #remove item red from colors

 # [pubsub]((https://redis.io/commands/#pubsub))
   - system to subscribe to channels, and publish to channels